Reviewing Central Garden & Pet (NASDAQ:CENTA) and Rejuvel Bio-Sciences (OTCMKTS:NUUU)

 |N/A

-Central Garden & Pet presently has a consensus price target of $60.80, indicating a potential upside of 40.64%.
-Given Central Garden & Pet’s higher possible upside, research analysts plainly believe Central Garden & Pet is more favorable than Rejuvel Bio-Sciences.
+Central Garden & Pet presently has a consensus target price of $60.80, indicating a potential upside of 42.69%.
+Given Central Garden & Pet’s higher probable upside, analysts plainly believe Central Garden & Pet is more favorable than Rejuvel Bio-Sciences.

+This table compares Central Garden & Pet and Rejuvel Bio-Sciences’ revenue, earnings per share (EPS) and valuation.

 Summary